 The study will use an electronic data capture (EDC) system to implement electronic case report forms (eCRF).
+Data collected throughout the duration of the study will be entered directly into the EDC system.
 The system will allow compliance with 21 CFR 11 Electronic Signatures.
 All CRF's are housed in the EDC system.
 The Investigator and Coordinator will be trained in use of the eCRF prior to study initiation.
 Retraining in use of EDC can occur at any time.
 The EDC system will be validated prior to use and after any modification is made.
 Each eCRF will be designed to accommodate the specific features of the trial design.
 Modification of a eCRF will only be made if deemed necessary by the study sponsor.

 An eCRF is required and should be completed for each included subject.
-The Investigator has ultimate responsibility for the collection and reporting of all data entered on the eCRFs and any other data collection forms (source documents) and ensuring that they are accurate, authentic/original, attributable, complete, consistent, legible, timely (contemporaneous), enduring and available when required.
+The Investigator has ultimate responsibility for the collection and reporting of all data entered on the eCRFs and ensuring that they are accurate, authentic/original, attributable, complete, consistent, legible, timely (contemporaneous), enduring and available when required.
 The eCRFs must be signed by the investigator to attest that the data contained therein are true.